sebbarb/times_to_hospitals_AU/README.md

 by _Sebastiano Barbieri, Louisa Jorm_

+_Nature Scientific Data_

-Paper and data links will be provided following publication (submitted June 2019).
+Paper and data links will be provided following publication (accepted October 2019).

 In case you have any questions, contact me at s.barbieri /AT/ unsw.edu.au